 - Sundays between 6:00 AM and 10:00 AM

-To the maximum extent possible, installation of service, application, and security updates will be performed during scheduled maintenance periods.
+To the maximum extent possible the installation of service, application, and security updates will be performed during scheduled maintenance periods.

 Unscheduled maintenance tasks that require service downtime will be announced as soon as possible on the Alerts and Outages page.

-Change notification: ITS will notify customers using the Alerts and Outages page of service availability and service delivery issues for Two-Factor Authentication.
+Change notification: ITS will notify customers of service availability and service delivery issues for Two-Factor Authentication using the Alerts and Outages page.

 Subscribers (users) of the service and identified owners/administrators agree to be aware of and adhere to the university's Acceptable Use Policy for University Employees and the university's Acceptable Use Policy for University Students, as applicable.